doivglser/mindevenviro-fanciful/README.md

   Oct2017.mac_recieves_dhcp_lease # Depends on shi3lD.sh, a list of working MAC's addresses.

   Oct2017.mac_no_dhcp_lease # Depends on shi3lD.sh, a list of NOT working MAC's addresses.

-  wH0rUNSon # Depends on sCRYPtUPdater.sh, sCRYPtUPdater.sh writes the username and the host with a timestamp.

   .twmrc # vtwm layout